Grant Application and Review Process

 Career Development, Established Investigator and Specific Topic Proposal Applications

 We will be accepting applications for the 2014 grant cycle from January 15 - March 10, 2014.

 New for 2014 is the identification of scientific topics that address unmet clinical needs in melanoma research, which were identified through a series of meetings of multidisciplinary experts from the MRF Scientific Advisory Board and Breakthrough Consortium.
 For more details on each type of award, please view our Types of Funding.

 All questions can be directed to the Program Director at email@example.com.

 Medical Student Awards

-Applications for Medical Student Awards will be accepted from September 1 - November 1, 2013 for the 2014 award year.
-Funds will be distributed as soon as the critique process is finished.
+The 2014 Medical Student Awards are currently under review and funds will be distributed as soon as the critique process is finished.

 Application Process and Materials

 Applications must include:

 - Research project proposal, title, abstract, background, hypothesis, specific aims/methods, summary/relevance and references (4 page maximum, INCLUDING references)